Blubern/GCH-CSharpAspUnitTest/README.md

 ### Actions

-* Add the Students page into your navigation menu - in case you don't know how ask Copilot
+* Add the Students page to your navigation menu - in case you don't know how ask Copilot
-* Start your Project and open the Students Page - you show see an error ask copilot how you can fix it.
+* Start your Project and open the Students Page - you will see an error ask copilot how you can fix it.
-* Fill out the Add Student Formular and press the add button.
+* Fill out the Add Student Formula and press the add button.
 You will see that an Exception is thrown.
 Ask Copuilot in the Exception Thrown dialog for Help and fix with him the error.
 * The Edit Student function is not working correctly.
 Ask Copilot if he can help you to find the problem.
-* Try to generate more Students in the StudentsProvider with help of Copilot
+* Try to generate more Students in the StudentsProvider with the help of Copilot

 ### Success criteria

 * All errors are fixed
-* You have more sample stundets
+* You have more sample students
-* The Edit Formular is working
+* The Edit Formula is working

 ## Challenge 3 - Add some UnitTests / Refactoring
-Here we want to add UnitTests into our Project.
+Here we want to add UnitTests to our Project.
 To create a UnitTest Project follow the following Steps:
-1. Right-Click on the Solution and select the new Add => New project Menu Item
+1. Right-click on the Solution and select the new Add => New project Menu Item
 2. In the Create a new project window, type 'nunit c#' on the search box and hit Enter.
 3. Select the Nunit Test C# template and select Next.
 4. In the Configure your new project window, enter BlazorAppGithubCopilot.Tests as the project name and select Next.
 5. In the Additional information window, select the following Options
     - .NET 8
 6. After setting the options select create
 7. When the project is created start the Tests.
-Right Click on the Test Project and select Run Tests.
+Right-click on the Test Project and select Run Tests.
-8. You should see that two Tests was sucessfully running.
+8. You should see that two Tests were successfully running.

 ### Actions
 - Add the PricingCalculator.cs File into your Project into the root folder of the Project.
 - Try to understand what the CalculateTotalPrice method does
-- Ask Copilot to help you to understand the CalculateTotalPrice method
+- Ask Copilot to help you understand the CalculateTotalPrice method
 - Ask Copilot to write you some unit tests for the CalculateTotalPrice method
 - Think about the quality of the Tests.
 Maybe extend the tests with Copilot.
 Make all Tests green.
 - Refactor the CalculateTotalPrice Method and keep the Tests green